Magnetosphere of Jupiter: Aurorae

-Spots were found to correspond to the Galilean moons Io, Europa and Ganymede.
+Spots were found to correspond to the Galilean moons Io, Europa and Ganymede and Callisto.
 They develop because the co-rotation of the plasma interacts with the moons and is slowed in their vicinity.
 The brightest spot belongs to Io, which is the main source of the plasma in the magnetosphere (see above).
 The Ionian auroral spot is thought to be related to Alfvén currents flowing from the Jovian to Ionian ionosphere.
 Europa's is similar but much dimmer, because it has a more tenuous atmosphere and is a weaker plasma source.
 Europa's atmosphere is produced by sublimation of water ice from its surfaces, rather than the volcanic activity which produces Io's atmosphere.
 Ganymede has an internal magnetic field and a magnetosphere of its own.
 The interaction between this magnetosphere and that of Jupiter produces currents due to magnetic reconnection.
-The auroral spot associated with Callisto is probably similar to that of Europa, but has only been seen once as of June, 2019.
+The auroral spot associated with Callisto is probably similar to that of Europa.
 Normally, magnetic field lines connected to Callisto touch Jupiter's atmosphere very close to or along the main auroral oval, making it difficult to detect Callisto's auroral spot.
+In September 2025, the scientists running the Juno spacecraft finally confirmed the existence Callisto's footprint on Jupiter's auroras after intensively analyzing data that Juno obtained back in September 2019.
+The reading happened during a time when a massive solar stream buffeted the Jovian magnetosphere which temporarily revealed Callisto's obscure auroral footprint.

 Bright arcs and spots sporadically appear within the main ovals.
 These transient phenomena are thought to be related to interaction with either the solar wind or the dynamics of the outer magnetosphere.
 The magnetic field lines in this region are believed to be open or to map onto the magnetotail.
 The secondary ovals are sometimes observed inside the main oval and may be related to the boundary between open and closed magnetic field lines or to the polar cusps.
 The polar auroral emissions could be similar to those observed around Earth's poles: appearing when electrons are accelerated towards the planet by potential drops, during reconnection of solar magnetic field with that of the planet.
 The regions within the main ovals emits most of auroral X-rays.
 The spectrum of the auroral X-ray radiation consists of spectral lines of highly ionized oxygen and sulfur, which probably appear when energetic (hundreds of kiloelectronvolts) S and O ions precipitate into the polar atmosphere of Jupiter.
 The source of this precipitation remains unknown but this is inconsistent with the theory that these magnetic field lines are open and connect to the solar wind.